-Bracketed material. - Pursuant to Laws 1977, ch.
-249, §§ 5, 12, "oil and gas accounting division of the taxation and revenue department" was inserted in brackets.
-The bracketed material was not enacted by the legislature and is not law.
+Laws 1977, ch.
+249, §§ 5, 12, abolished the oil and gas accounting commission and transferred employees, appropriations, property, equipment, supplies, money and contracts to the oil and gas accounting division of the taxation and revenue department.

 48-9-3.
 Security interest; lien; payment.